oleg-kiselnikov/hierarchical_clustering/README.md

 # hierarchical_clustering
-the project was created as a part of course for data mining
+the project was created as a part of course for data mining: different kinf of hierarchical clustering algorithms are applied to compare different text documents.